Shoogn/SnowflakeId/README.md

         services.AddSnowflakeUniqueId(options =>
         {
             options.DataCenterId = 7;
-            options.UseConsoleLog = false; // this is available only on version 3.1.0
+            options.UseConsoleLog = false; // this is available only on version 3.1.0 and above.

             // These are two new events are added to version 3.2.0,
             // one is firing before generating Id and the other one after generating id.